 Location of the appendix

 The appendix is part of the mid-gut (2nd part of the duodenum to 2/3rds along the transverse colon).
 The somatic nerve referral is to the periumbilical area, while the arterial supply is from the superior mesenteric artery.
 The appendix is a small, blind-ended finger-like extension located at the start of the large intestine (caecum) and its surface anatomy is the right iliac fossa.

 It is also known as the vermiform process, which means ‘worm-like’ in Latin.
 The appendix is approximately 5 – 10 cm long and 8 cm wide although sizes can vary.

 Function of the appendix

 The appendix is a vestigial organ – meaning it has lost most of its original function.
-Current theories suggest the function of the appendix is to act as a ‘safe harbour’ to commensal gut flora (bacteria) in the event of dysentery/cholera.
+Current theories suggest the function of the appendix is to act as a ‘safe harbor’ to commensal gut flora (bacteria) in the event of dysentery/cholera.
 In such an event, the one-way appendix can repopulate the intestines with normal flora to restore working function.

-It was suggested by Charles Darwin that the appendix once harboured bacteria to help our ancestors break down cellulose; there is evidence for this in other animals.
+It was suggested by Charles Darwin that the appendix once harbored bacteria to help our ancestors break down cellulose; there is evidence for this in other animals.
 Function aside; there are no serious side effects of living without an appendix.

 Histology of the appendix